maxschelski/maxschelski/README.md

-I am a neurobiology PhD Student and currently developing mathematical and computational models of neuronal cell biology - using mean field modeling of systems of partial differential equations and stochastic modeling.
+I am a neurobiology PhD Student and currently developing mathematical and computational models of neuronal cell biology - using mean field modeling of systems of partial differential equations and stochastic simulations.
 By training I am an experimental neurobiologist with more than 16 years of experience in programming.

 In the future I would like to develop computational models at the intersection of cell biology and computational neuroscience.
 I also have a keen interest in AI & machine learning.